Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 22.28.26 UTC
+- WIB: Sabtu, 9 Agustus 2025 23.34.09 UTC
-- WITA: Sabtu, 9 Agustus 2025 23.28.26 UTC
+- WITA: Minggu, 10 Agustus 2025 00.34.09 UTC
-- WIT: Minggu, 10 Agustus 2025 00.28.26 UTC
+- WIT: Minggu, 10 Agustus 2025 01.34.09 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature